cronkitedata/dj/docs/_weeks/week011.md

 * [Read the syllabus in its entirety]({{"syllabus" | relative_url}}) and review the list of topics in the [schedule]({{ "schedule" | relative_url}}) a review of the topics listed by week.

 * Look through the [Excel refresher]({{site.cdocs}}/excel/xlguides/xl-refresher) tutorial.
 I've found that almost everyone has used Excel or Google Sheets at least a little.
 We'll start where this tutorial leaves off.
 You're not expected to come in with anything more.
+If you prefer videos, Mary Jo Webster of the Minneapolis Star Tribune has an old Windows-based [video getting you started on the Nicar-Learn site](https://learn.ire.org/projects/getting-started-with-microsoft-excel/).
+It usually requires payment, but this video seems to be free.

 * Review the boot camp sessions we did in the fall: